e4r23fd/Restore-Cord-Bot-Restore-Members-Your-New-Server/README.md

 🔗 A bridge for Discord and [Revolt](https://revolt.chat) with easy setup through commands, written in TypeScript using [revolt.js](https://github.com/revoltchat/revolt.js).

+For example, if the card is a Green 7, you must play a Green card or any color 7.
+Or, you may play any Wild card or a Wild Draw 4 card.
+If you don't have anything that matches, you must pick a card from the DRAW pile and lose your turn by entering draw in your uno-channel.
+Each player can only play one card in their turn.

+Play a card by entering <color><value> in your uno-channel.
+For example, if you wish to play a Green 7, enter green7 in your uno-channel.
+Play a Wild Draw 4 by entering <color>+4.
+You may choose not to play a playable card from your hand.
+If so, you must draw a card.

+Winning
+When a player no longer has any cards and the game ends, they receive points.
+All opponents’ cards are given to the winner and points are counted.
+This also applies even if the last card is an Action card, such as a Draw Two or a Wild Draw 4 – The next player must draw the required cards which will then be tallied up.

+## Command list

+Instead of prefixes, Nessie uses Discord's new [Slash Commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ) `/`
+- `br`: map rotation for battle royale
+- `arenas`: map rotation for arenas
+- `control`: map rotation for control
+- `about`: information hub of Nessie
+- `help`: list of commands and how to use them
+- `invite`: generates Nessie's invite link
+- `updates`: shows the latest news and current update of Nessie

+## TODO
+- Automatic Map Status Updates
+- Add installation guide to this readme

 ## 📔 Features
 - [x] Bridge messages between platforms
 - [x] Bridge attachments